Sephirem98/portfolio_janis_diehl/README.md

 ### Hello I'm Janis

 I am a second year apprentice as an **IT Specalist for Application Development**. <br>
-My preferred programming language is **PHP**, however I also have some experience with other languages, including the esoteric language **brainfuck**.
+My preferred programming language is **PHP**, however I also have some experience with other languages, including the [esoteric language](https://en.wikipedia.org/wiki/Esoteric_programming_language) [**brainfuck**](https://en.wikipedia.org/wiki/Brainfuck).

 ---

 ### My Projects

-Below you can see a selection of projects Ii have worked on or am still working on during my apprenticeship and in my free time.<br>
+Below you can see a selection of projects I have worked on or am still working on during my apprenticeship and in my free time.<br>
 Each project folder will contain their own 'ReadMe' file.

 | Language | Project Name                                               |